oluwabernard/oluwassegun-bernard-team-south-demdey/README.md

 # oluwassegun-bernard-team-south-demdey
-To keep Record of Automated Demdey Application, signup flow
+To keep Record of Automated Demdey Application,For signup flow